jgnovak-dev/ExercismCsharpSolutions/README.md

 Get a little better every day by solving on question per day in 2023.

-## :comptuer: Cloding the repository
+## :computer: Cloding the repository

 This is an example of cloning this repository where the target directory on your local machine is `~/Projects/Dotnet/ExercismCsharpSolutions`.